 Probably not.
 The Government Pension Offset (GPO) applies if you receive a pension from a job like teaching where you did not pay social security taxes.
-Specifically, the GPO will reduce the amount of your social security spousal or widow's benefit by two-thirds of the amount of your teaching pension.
+Specifically, the GPO will reduce the amount of your social security spousal or widow's benefit by two-thirds of the amount of vo teaching pension.
 For example, if you receive \$4,000 per month from the TRS, two-thirds of that amount, or \$2,666, will be deducted from your anticipated social security spousal or widow's benefit.
-In all likelihood, the social security benefit will be less than \$2,666, so you will not receive anything from social security (but the GPO does not affect your Medicare eligibility).
-You will, however, be exempt
+In all likelihood, the social security benefit will be less than \$2,666, so you will not receive anything from social security (but the GPO does not affect your Medicare eligibil-